German Visa Passport Requirements

 Individuals with German passports and citizens of the EU and Schengen countries do not require visas to enter Germany.

-Citizens of another 60 countries can enter Germany or another Schengen country without a visa for stays of up to 90 days.
+Citizens of 62 countries can enter Germany or another Schengen country without a visa for stays of up to 90 days.

 Passport requirements for Germany